Smithtown Central School District

+Smithtown Central School District is a school district in New York, United States, which serves residents in Smithtown, Suffolk County, New York on the North Shore of Long Island.
+It serves approximately 10,000 students in seven elementary schools, three middle schools, and two high schools, and covers an area of 35 sqmi out of the 53.75 sqmi in the town, including the neighborhoods of Village of the Branch, Village of Nissequogue, Nesconset, and Saint James, and parts of Smithtown, Lake Ronkonkoma, Kings Park, Hauppauge, and Head of the Harbor.
+The Smithtown Central School District can be found along the Smithtown and Saint James LIRR stations.

 Current schools

 Elementary schools

 The Smithtown Central School District currently operates on seven elementary schools.
-Grades kindergarten to fifth grade served in Smithtown CSD's elementary schools.
+Grades kindergarten to fifth grade are served in Smithtown CSD's elementary schools.
 The regular Smithtown CSD elementary school day lasts 6 hours and 5 minutes.
-Bus service from We Transport Inc. and Towne Bus Inc. transports students from home to school and back within an hour from school starting and ending.
+Bus service from WE Transport Inc. and Towne Bus Corp. transports students from home to school and back within an hour from school starting and ending.
 There are no buses serving the elementary schools at later hours.

 The elementary schools contain various clubs for elementary students to join, most before school, some after school.
 Students receive one teacher throughout the entire day (grades kindergarten to five), except for special classes (i.e. Physical Education, General Music, Art, Library Time).

 The elementary schools in the Smithtown CSD are as follows: